 We've lived in Italy/North Wales/France and many locations in the UK together , 5 years on a boat in London but otherwise always in the countryside.
 My family was military, Ed served, and we both enjoy physical work, though I spend far too much time on the computer/tablet/phone these days!

-We have 20 Ouessant sheep and 2 rescue Jack Russell types, one old and one young and have chickens where we work, so we have lots of fresh free range, organic eggs and veg from the veggie garden.
+We have 20 Ouessant sheep and 2 rescue Jack Russell types, both young and have chickens where we work, so we have lots of fresh free range, organic eggs and veg from the veggie garden.

-We would like our visitor to help out with renovations and maintaining the surrounding grounds.
-There is a private caravan to sleep in, hot shower, basic kitchen and laundry facilities when we are there, a doulbe room with en-suite shower when we are our workplace.
+We would also like our visitor/s to help out with renovations and maintaining the surrounding grounds.
+There is a private caravan to sleep in, hot shower, basic kitchen and laundry facilities when we are there.
+A double room with en-suite shower when we are our workplace.

 I could collect you from the station in Lisieux, Paris is a 1 hour and 40 minute train journey away.

-I often go out to the beach or on long walks with the dogs, so it will be a great opportunity to travel around Normandy, visiting places like Mont St Michel, the beaches, Bayeux etc, as there is lots to see and do in the warmer months.
+I often go out to the beach or on long walks with the dogs, so it will be a great opportunity to travel around Normandy, visiting places like the beaches, Bayeux etc, as there is lots to see and do in the warmer months.

 Depending on what task need doing, visitors could learn;